Correcting the misconceptions that our culture has about how to go about achieving better oral health is vital.

-Five food suggestions to improve oral health
+Five dietary suggestions to improve oral health

 - have enough fat-soluble vitamins (A, D, E, and K2) in our diet.